 Hasina remains the high priestess of Bangladesh’s dynastic democracy

-After yet another controversial election victory, PM Sheikh Hasina is set to continue with business as usual, but without a legitimate mandate from her people.
+After yet another controversial election victory, PM Sheikh Hasina is set to continue with business as usual, but without a mandate from her people.

 It has been said that for the past 15 years, Bangladesh’s elections have been so skewed in favour of the ruling Awami League, they are enough to make North Korea’s Kim Jong Un squirm with envy.
 An unfair comparison perhaps, but Sunday’s results, where the party, led by Prime Minister Sheikh Hasina, secured 222 seats out of 300, are enough to make even the most unbiased among us raise a sceptical eyebrow.